 3. Pilot Data

-Previous literature states that the ideal vibration frequency to use to elicit somatosensory steady state evoked potentials (SSSEPs) is approximately 26Hz (Muller et al., 2001; Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016; Snyder, 1992).
-Due to resizing illusions often manipulating the index finger, and previous studies using the index finger supporting around 26Hz as an optimal frequency (Muller-Putz et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016), it was hypothesised that 26Hz would elicit a dependable SSSEP.
+Previous literature states that the ideal vibration frequency to use to elicit somatosensory steady state evoked potentials (SSSEPs) is approximately 26Hz (Muller et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016; Snyder, 1992).
+Due to resizing illusions often manipulating the index finger, and previous studies using the index finger supporting around 26Hz as an optimal frequency (Muller et al., 2001; Breitweiser et al., 2016; Pokorny et al., 2016), it was hypothesised that 26Hz would elicit a dependable SSSEP.
 Therefore, we ran a pilot study to check that our setup and equipment can reliably elicit and record a SSSEP at 26Hz, using the resizing illusion and EEG.

 Pilot data were collected for 3 healthy participants.
 Participants underwent the same experimental protocol as mentioned in the “Experimental Procedure” section, minus the subjective illusory experience questionnaire.
 A Fourier transform was calculated for each waveform at each electrode for all conditions, and then averaged across repetition to obtain individual results.
 These were then averaged across all 3 participants to give the result seen in Figure 3.